Four Types of Managers and How to Handle Them

 3. The Leader Manager

 How They Are: This type of manager takes pride in how they do their work.
 They always strive to set an example.
 The pro: if they are good workers, then they are the model managers, always aiming for excellence.
 The con: if they are less than desirable, then no matter how much you want to make them change, they won’t.
 On one hand, you have a manager you can emulate, even after you resign from work.
-On the other, you’ve got someone no one wants to work with because they think they’re right even when they’re wrong.
+On the other hand, you’ve got someone no one wants to work with because they think they’re right even when they’re wrong.

 How to Deal with Them: The good kind is easy to deal with.
 They are worth imitating, so you are free to do so.
 If they’ve got good work ethics, then their habits will rub off on you.
 If they reward good work and effort, then you will be more than happy to give your 100 percent—and eventually land that manager position yourself.
 If they always foster a welcoming atmosphere, then you will be keen on that too.
 Seeing their people being shaped into someone better is their reward.